lottagrandpa/3D-Disco-Party/README.md

 Particle System
 ---------------
 Nothing makes a disco more complete than light spots rotating around the dance scene.
-This is achieved by using builtin ParticleSystem.
+This is achieved by using built-in ParticleSystem.
 1500 light spots are are randomly placed on the scene, registered as particles and rotated around the dance floor.

 Video Texture
 -------------